shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-content-targeting.md

 subject matter, the scheduled airtime, and more.
-In order for Video Content data to be targetable based on this information, the publisher must set up a Video Taxonomy implementation with Xandr.
+In order for Video Content data to be targetable based on this information, the publisher must set up a Video Taxonomy implementation with Microsoft Advertising.
 If you're a video publisher and would like to implement this functionality, please contact your account manager.

 If you're a deal curator, you can set up curated deals targeting these settings.
-However, before the data is targetable, sellers you plan to include must first integrate with Xandr video taxonomy.
+However, before the data is targetable, sellers you plan to include must first integrate with Microsoft Advertising video taxonomy.
 If you target this data without ensuring that a contributing seller will provide matching data, you will not see any delivery on the deal.
 The best practice for curators is to work directly with sellers